-The Mount Vernon Public Library has since 1972 provided free, confidential, one-to-one tutoring in Basic Literacy and English for Speakers of Other Languages (ESOL) to the Mount Vernon community as well as surrounding communities.
-It is the first public library, in the United States, to house and support a literacy program.
-We also conduct extensive outreach to the Mount Vernon community, community agencies and religious institutions to promote awareness of literacy, ESOL and other educational programs available.
-Anyone who is over 16 years of age and no longer in the public school system, who lacks basic reading or conversational English skills can benefit from one-to-one or small group tutoring in Basic Literacy or English for Speakers of Other Languages.
+Since 1972 the Mount Vernon Public Library has provided free, confidential, one-to-one tutoring in Basic Literacy and English for Speakers of Other Languages (ESOL) to the Mount Vernon community, as well as surrounding communities.
+It is the first public library in the United States to house and support a literacy program.
+We also conduct extensive outreach to the Mount Vernon community, community agencies, and religious institutions to promote awareness of literacy, ESOL, and other available educational programs.
+Anyone who is over 16 years of age and no longer in the public school system, and who lacks basic reading or conversational English skills can benefit from one-to-one or small group tutoring in Basic Literacy or English for Speakers of Other Languages.

 How does the Literacy Center serve learners?

-The Literacy Center helps adults who need to improve their English communication skills find tutoringassistance at the library.
-Initial screening is offered in the Literacy Center office.
+The Literacy Center helps adults who need to improve their English communication skills find tutoring assistance at the library.
+Initial screenings take place in the Literacy Center office.
 Students are interviewed, tested and matched with an appropriate tutor.
-Learners meet with their tutors at the Mount Vernon Public Library where tutoring space, computer workstations, materials, on-site support services and the Library's vast resources are readily available.
+Learners meet with their tutors at the Mount Vernon Public Library where tutoring space, computer workstations, materials, on-site support services, and the Library's vast resources are readily available.

 Who are Literacy Center tutors?

-Literacy Center tutors are recruited form all walks of life and trained to assist learners with the basic reading and conversational English skills necessary to survive in the 21st century.
+Literacy Center tutors are recruited form all walks of life, and are trained to assist learners with the basic reading and conversational English skills necessary to survive in the 21st century.

 Who are Literacy Center learners?